ronakg/awesome-flickr-gallery-plugin/README.txt

 == User Testimonials ==

+* Awesome Flickr Gallery plugin is legend by the way - thanks for such a fantastic tool - LeonsLens
 * This remains the best way to set up flickr galleries! – forpetessake93
 * The Tag feature works great!
 I have been waiting for a plugin like this.
 I love your plugin. - ryangirtler
 * The name of AFG says it all.
 I really like the way you’ve taken the time to make a UI for creating & editing galleries. – chassy